-For additional information, please see the "Elements of our Compensation Program-Long-Term Equity Incentive Compensation - Opportunities, Measures and Performance-2016 Awards Earned Based on 2015 Performance" section in the Compensation Discussion and Analysis above.
+(8) The amounts shown reflect stock options which were earned based solely on 2016 performance.
+These options have an additional time-based vesting requirement and vest in three equal annual installments, with the first installment vesting on the date of grant.
+For additional information regarding the range of long-term equity incentive awards that could have been earned in 2017 based on 2016 performance, please see the "Elements of our Compensation Program-Long-Term Equity Incentive Compensation - Opportunities, Measures and Performance-2017 Awards Earned Based on 2016 Performance" section in the Compensation Discussion and Analysis above.

-2016 Outstanding Equity Awards at Fiscal Year-End Table
+2017 Outstanding Equity Awards at Fiscal Year-End Table

-The following table sets forth information regarding equity-based awards granted to our Named Executive Officers that were outstanding at December 31, 2016:
+The following table sets forth information regarding equity-based awards granted to our Named Executive Officers that were outstanding at December 31, 2017: